dotlang/language/doc/RFE.md

 even when we load a plugin at runtime, the input/output must be specified.
 Or in map function.

+Y - Remove extra operators overridable.
+- OpIterate
+- opMath: Reduce to only `+`?
+No.
+We also need to be able to overload `~` operator so we can have regex for strings.

 ? - Find a good name.